toltarisa/Hello-World/README.md

 # Hello-World
-Hello its ISA.I like github for reading developers codes.I like JS and web development.
+Hello its İSA.I like github for reading developers codes.I like JS and web development.
 I am just at the beginning of JS.But I will learn it...